If you’re looking to sell your home, you may be considering taking on some DIY projects to boost its appeal to buyers and increase its value.

-While a full kitchen makeover might not be possible as you bid to capitalise on the buoyant property market, you can make your kitchen turn heads on viewings with a small budget and a bit of elbow grease.
+Even if your budget doesn’t stretch to a full kitchen renovation, you can make the heart of your home turn heads on viewings with small amount of money and a bit of elbow grease.

 It’s always worth placing some focus on the kitchen before selling as it’s arguably the most important room in the house for buyers.